RenCS99/rmdb/README.md

 After your request for an API key gets accepted, you will have to place that API key into the config.js file in the variable named API_KEY with a value of 'YOUR_API_KEY_GOES_HERE'.

-Finally, you can now run the program and be able to see the movie data.
+Finally, you can now use the scripts mentioned above to run the program and be able to see the movie data.